MAT496-Monsoon2025-SNU/-akshitashreyash-LangSmith-MAT496-SNU/README.md

 VIDEO 3

 In multiple schema video, We learnt how a private state lets nodes exchange scratch variables without affecting the graph's public schema or final output, also learnt how a dedicated inout/output schemas filter which enters and leaves the graph but an internal schema preserves all working fields for logic.

+VIDEO 4

+In the video we learnt about message reducers, filters, and trimmers control how much of the conversation log reaches the model each turn.